-Yesterday, I was privileged to see Theodore Bikel’s performance of his one man show, SHOLOM ALEICHEM: LAUGHTER THROUGH TEARS.
-In it, he channels the life of Sholem Aleichem by combining his own life and twenty-two of Sholem Aleichem’s characters from his plays and stories.
-I loved it because it was like seeing the past before your eyes, a past that I had only been able to imagine through plays such as this one.
+Yesterday, I was privileged to see Theodore Bikel’s performance of his one-person show, SHOLOM ALEICHEM: LAUGHTER THROUGH TEARS at the Segal Center in Montreal.
+Bikel channels the life of Sholem Aleichem by combining his own experience of Sholem Aleichem and twenty-two of Sholem Aleichem’s characters from his plays and stories.
+I was captivated as he brought the Sholem Aleichem characters of European late 19th century to life before my eyes.

-Theodore Bikel is at this point eighty eight years young.
-He performs a one hour and forty-five minute tour-de-force performance without an intermission.
-He moves from one part of the stage to another and sings Yiddish standards to enhance the themes.
-The translation of the songs is seamlessly woven into the fabric of the play so that even those with minimal understanding of Yiddish, still comprehend and appreciate the interludes.
-Of course if you do understand Yiddish, it will move you to tears.
+Theodore Bikel is, at this point, eighty-eight years young.
+He performs a one hour and forty-five-minute tour-de-force performance without an intermission.
+He moves swiftly from one part of the stage to another, singing Yiddish standards that enhance the themes.
+The songs are woven seamlessly into the play’s fabric.
+It moved me to tears.
+I believe this play was also made into a documentary.